C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Technical Validation

 Videos were rated on a scale of 1 to 3.
 Score 1 indicates the best alignment.
 Score 2 represents good alignment, where local phantom defects lead to minor misalignment.
 Score 3 indicates a more considerable misalignment due to manufacturing defects in the phantom.

+Most Score 3 cases stemmed from silicone bubbles during casting.
 We note that pouring silicone into a mold sometimes results in bubbles partially embedded in the casted silicone surface.
 After curing, extra silicone was applied to patch these bubble holes; however, this can lead to an overflow outside the holes.
-Consequently, when such a phantom was placed in the mold for imaging, any excess silicone will cause local deformation of the phantom shape.
-This was the source for most of the videos with alignment scores of 3.
+Consequently, when such a phantom was placed in the mold for imaging, any excess silicone would cause local deformation of the phantom shape.

 Additionally, quantitative scoring was performed by evaluating the alignment of edges extracted from the 3D model and the RGB frames from the videos.
-For each clean colon video, the edges from all RGB and depth frames—rendered from the 3D model—were obtained using the DexiNed model.
-These edges were binarized, and the Dice coefficient and the Chamfer distance between the edges extracted from depth frames and the edges extracted from RGB frames were computed and averaged across all video frames.
+For each clean colon video, edges were extracted from both rendered depth frames and raw RGB frames using the DexiNed model.
+These edges were binarized, and the Dice coefficient and the Chamfer distance between the edge maps were computed and averaged across all video frames.
 Quantitative alignment scores $Q_{\text{align}}$ were computed by combining standardized z-scores of the Dice coefficient $D_z$ (edge similarity) and Chamfer distance $C_z$ (edge displacement).
 The final metric is defined as:

 A higher value of the quantitative alignment metric signifies better alignment.
 This formulation rewards high Dice scores (strong overlap) and penalizes high Chamfer distances (large misalignment).
-Both the Dice coefficient and the Chamfer distance are used, as the Dice coefficient is insensitive to the degree of misalignment in instances where edges do not overlap.
+The Dice coefficient is insensitive to the degree of misalignment when edges do not overlap; hence, both the Dice coefficient and the Chamfer distance are used.